Cecilapp/Cecil/docs/3-Templates.md

 ### preg_match_all

-Perform a regular expression match and return the group for all matches.
+Performs a regular expression match and return the group for all matches.

 ```twig
 {{ string|preg_match_all(pattern, group) }}